First-time home buyers – Use this checklist to help you prepare like a boss.

 Big decisions require thoughtful planning

 Purchasing a home may be one of the biggest financial decisions you’ll make.
 And, if you don’t have a lot of experience in this area, it can be even more daunting.
 After all, you’ve been told it’s a lengthy process and a lot is riding on the actions you take.
-Most experts agree home buyers should plan on living in a home at least 5-7 years to get the most financial benefit.
+Most experts agree that home buyers should plan on living in a home for at least 5-7 years to get the most financial benefit.
 Whoa…. talk about commitment!

 So, what can you do to ensure your home-buying process is smooth and has the desired outcome?
 Like most big decisions, preparation and thoughtful planning are the keys to confidence.
-So, here’s a simple checklist to help you get started for your first home-buying experience.
+So, here’s a simple checklist to help you get started with your first home-buying experience.

 Start investigating real estate agents